D.C. Bar Taxation Section Annual Report - February 2015

 Back to Top

 The Taxation Section has an active community outreach component.
-As an ongoing activity, we help staff the Pro Bono Program’s monthly Advice and Referral Clinic with a tax lawyer.
-Our Section will participate as a co-sponsor of the annual Youth Law Fair in the spring, and also supports the Community Economic Development Project of the Bar.
+As an ongoing activity, we help staff the D.C.
+Bar Pro Bono Program's monthly Advice and Referral Clinic with a tax lawyer.
+Our section will participate as a co-sponsor of the annual Youth Law Fair in the spring, and also supports the Community Economic Development Project of the Pro Bono Program.

 Back to Top